garrettbland/jekyll-starter-bulma/README.md

 ### Getting Started
 Refer here for documentation

+#### Getting your site ready for production
+1. Open up your project in terminal
+2. Make sure `jekyll serve` is not running
+3. Run `JEKYLL_ENV=production jekyll build`.
+It is important to get the environment variable set to production.
+This will include the analytics file to start tracking page visits

+#### Adding Google Analytics
+1. Change trackingID in `_confi.yml` and replace UA-XXXXXXXXX-Y
+3. Once you build your site with the environment flag set to production, your site will start tracking visits.
+See "Getting your site ready for production" above for environment details

 #### Adding a new page
 1. Create a new directory inside `_pages`.
 Lets call it `contact`